Human desire

 For many people the idea that they can carry on after they die is a profound hope.
 Amongst these are people: who have become famous and enjoy the adulation of their fellows; have achieved power and would like to continue to exercise it; have not achieved power, wealth or fame and would like this reversed; feel they have suffered at the hands of others and want an opportunity to correct this injustice; like to think that their enemies will burn in hell; like to believe that a dead person will be able to appreciate their efforts to perpetuate his or her memory; want to meet up with a dead relative or friend when they die; would like an opportunity to observe what will happen in future, perhaps to a child or grandchild; or simply want to be loved unconditionally.

-So it is fantasised Hitler is in eternal torment or that Ghandi, like other famously 'good' people, is more accessible to the average dead person than he was in life; you can just wonder up and have a chat.
+So, it is fantasised Hitler is in eternal torment or that Gandhi, like other famously 'good' people, is in heaven (were he not a Hindu) - more accessible to the average dead person than he was in life; you can just wonder up and have a chat.

-Some, who believe to one degree or another are scared; of not being good enough; that their investment in the fantasy of a better life may be in vain; or that their schadenfreude is misplaced.
+Some, who believe to one degree or another, are scared: of not being good enough; or that their investment in a better life to come may be in vain.

 Living in fear is a form of enslavement.
 Those who live in fear are not free.